-Bulgarian PM proposes jointly work with EC on coal phase-out19.
-October 2020. / SEE Energy News
+Bulgarian PM proposes jointly work with EC on coal phase-out, SEE Energy News

 Bulgarian Prime Minister Boyko Borisov proposed to work jointly with the EC towards developing a coal phase-out plan in order to meet the EU’s emission reduction targets, as a response to the European Commission’s (EC) report on Bulgaria’s National Energy and Climate Plan (NECP).